 The two most common agents used for intravesical chemotherapy are called BCG and Mitomycin-C, although others sometimes employed after recurrence are interferon, valrubicin and others.
 Dr. Engel is currently involved in a clinical trial testing a new drug, already in use in Europe, called Eoquin.
 BCG is best described as a form of tuberculosis.
 It induces an immune response in the bladder and is best thought of as immunotherapy.
 Mitomycin-C is a standard chemotherapy agent.
 BCG is always given in the setting of CIS, and is most often given for T1G3 tumors and high grade tumors.
 Mitomycin-C is given in cases of lower risk tumor recurrence, but there is significant crossover with these agents and these are not fixed rules.
 BCG is given once a week in the office for six weeks, and at times as part of a “maintenance” protocol.
 The side effects of BCG are largely irritative symptoms in the bladder.
 A very rare risk of giving BCG is if it gets into the bloodstream.
 In such a case, as it is similar to tuberculosis, is can be a very severe infection even leading to sepsis.
 Mitomycin-C is given typically in the office every week for eight weeks.
 Side effects are also typically irritative and inflammatory in nature.
 Occasionally Mitomycin-C is given as a single dose at the time of tumor resection.

-Drs.
-Engel and Losee are highly experienced in all areas of bladder cancer management and would be happy to discuss any of this further with you in our offices.
+Dr. Engel is highly experienced in all areas of bladder cancer management and would be happy to discuss any of this further with you.